vasilakisfil/Introspected-REST/README.md

 Instead, using the client, it should fetch whatever is needed, within the API's capabilities.

 Think about the traditional home telephone devices.
-The phone wire with its current is the API.
+The phone wire and its signals is the API.
-The telephone device is the API client, since it makes it transparent to parse, decode and encode the user's voice in the wire, the API.
-Using the telephone device, we can run any application we might want: we can phone anyone and talk for any amount of hours.
+The device used to enode/decode the wire signals is the API client.
+On top of a device we can run our application.
-The PSTN, ISDN, (A)DSL etc are all different Media Types for the same API (data).
+The PSTN, ISDN, (A)DSL etc are all different Media Types for the same API (wire signals).
-For each one, we need a cient (modem) that will understand (encode/decode) the wire signals.
+For each one, we need a cient (device/modem) that will understand (encode/decode) the wire signals of that Media Type.
-Using that client we can built any type of application, in the frameworks of the Media Type.
+Using that client we can built any type of application, in the plaisia of the Media Type.
+The application does not deal with the API's semantics, but instead it uses the Client to perform its tasks.

 ### 5.2.
 The Human interaction principle
 There are 2 types of human involvement when building an API client: